-We were defiantly not the only company who has a vastly different demographic.
-Looking at companies such as Dropbox, Basecamp, where they would have a very high variation of customer personas, but in the end, whether it’s me or you, our outcome is very similar.
+We were definitely not the only company who found a vastly different demographic range among customers.
+Looking at companies such as Dropbox, Basecamp, where they have a very high variation of customer personas.
+But, in the end, the different personas have a similar outcome.
 I could love football, and you could have never even watched a game — yet we use Dropbox to store and share files.

 As usual, it starts off with the Customer

-- What are you using Acquire.io for? (if for example, e the customer said ‘sales’ it is our job to exploit this further).
-This could lead to questions such as ‘How is the sales team using the product?’ , ‘Who are they trying to sell to and when?’ etc. Try go as in-depth as possible.
+- What are you using Acquire.io for?
+(If for example, the customer said ‘sales’, it is our job to pay attention to this).
+This could lead to questions such as ‘How is the sales team using the product?’ and ‘Who are they trying to sell to and when?’

-- What did this allow you to achieve? (this is crucial.
-We all use products, we use their features — because we require an outcome in the end).
+- What did this allow you to achieve?
+(This is crucial.
+We all use products, we use their features — because we want a particular outcome).

 Are you saying Personas are useless?